 Corsair Vengeance LPX DDR4 RAM kits are the obvious choice for most gamers.
-They look good, are popular, have a great value and are reliable.
+They look good, are popular, have great value, and are reliable.

-However, you can also find cheaper RAM sticks by choosing a lower frequency or a higher CAS latency stick.
+However, choosing a lower frequency or a higher CAS latency stick can also find cheaper RAM sticks.

 IV.
 Hard Drive Requirements for Fortnite

 There isn’t any specific requirement for a storage drive for Fortnite.
-At the time of writing this article, the game occupied about 30 GB of hard disk space, but this number will certainly grow as the game releases newer content and updates.
+When writing this article, the game occupied about 30 GB of hard disk space, but this number will certainly grow as the game releases newer content and updates.

-As far as my personal hard drive recommendations go, I would suggest getting an NVMe SSD in a heart beat.
+Regarding my hard drive recommendations, I would suggest getting an NVMe SSD in a heartbeat.